Where does the Tour de Crème start and finish?

-Yes, all participants must read and personally sign the TdC Rider Release 2018 before riding.
+Yes, all participants must read and digitally sign a release during the registration process.

 - If someone else signed up for you, you will need to sign a release form at check in.

-- If you are under 18 years of age, a parent/guardian must sign the release form.
-If your parent/guardian is not accompanying you to the starting line, make sure you bring a signed release form with you.
+- If you are under 18 years of age, a parent/guardian must sign the release form when you register.

 - If you registered yourself, you have already signed the release electronically.
 You’re set!